OSVR/OSVR-Docs/README.md

 # Getting Support
 ## Free support
 - Post an issue on the [OSVR Github projects](https://github.com/osvr) to be addressed by the OSVR community
-- email "support at osvr.org" to be addressed by core developers
+- Open a support ticket on the [support portal](http://support.osvr.org) (or email "support at osvr.org") to be addressed by core developers
 - [Visit the OSVR development chat rooms](https://gitter.im/orgs/OSVR/rooms)

 ## Paid support